azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

   - Try asking questions first that will lead the participants to discover the answers on their own

-### Step 3: Present the solution
+## Step 3: Present the solution

 -   Determine which table will be paired with your table before Step 3 begins

-- For the first round, assign one table as the Microsoft team and the other table as the customer
+-   For the first round, assign one table as the presenting team and the other table as the customer

-- Have the Microsoft team present their solution to the customer team
+-   Have the presenting team present their solution to the customer team

-  - Have the customer team provide one objection for the Microsoft team to respond to
+    -   Have the customer team provide one objection for the presenting team to respond to

-  - The presentation and objections should be no longer than 10-minutes

-- Have participants on the customer team give feedback to the Microsoft team

-  - The feedback should be no longer than 5 minutes
+    -   The presentation, objections, and feedback should take no longer than 15 minutes

     -   If needed, the trainer may also provide feedback

-### Wrap-up
+## Wrap-up

 - Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution